Green Streets

 Where can trees be planted?

-• LAWRENCE: Anyone in the city of Lawrence can request free trees for their home or business.
-To maximize the impact of trees planted, we focus on planting trees in areas where they are needed the most.
-We are currently focusing our work on the South Lawrence West and Tower Hill neighborhoods.
+• LAWRENCE: Anyone in Lawrence can request free trees for their home or business.
+To maximize the impact of trees planted, we prioritize planting trees in areas where they are needed the most.
+We are currently focusing our work on the South Lawrence West and lower Tower Hill neighborhoods.
 Residents who live outside of those areas can receive free trees while supplies last.
 All trees will be planted by our professionally trained, locally hired tree planting crew, under the supervision of our certified arborists.

 • HAVERHILL: In Haverhill, our team helps with outreach for the Greening the Gateway Cities program.
 Please call (617) 626-1516 or click the link below to see if you’re eligible for free trees: